slowernews/wisdom-tldr/chapters/chapter_3_action.md

 *'Not everything that counts can be counted, and not everything that can be counted counts.' -- Albert Einstein*

+*'Statistics are like bikinis.
+What they reveal is suggestive, but what they conceal is vital.' -- Aaron Levenstein*

 Analysis is an art, not a science.
-To find deep truths intuition is better than statistics.

-> *'Statistics are like bikinis.
-What they reveal is suggestive, but what they conceal is vital.' -- Aaron Levenstein*

-> *'«Dictator's dilemma»: when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
+> *'When the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
 But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*

-And, as such, error-prone by bias.
+#### Hints on the art of analysis

+One of the great problems with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
+We are biased.
+Everybody else is biased.

 > *'Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.' -- Marcus Aurelius*

 > *'What Susie says of Sally says more about Susie than of Sally.'*

-> *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*

-> *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*

 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*